stvnksslr/qlite/README.md

 A lightweight, SQS-compatible message queue backed by SQLite, written in Rust.
-The Primary purpose of this tool is to easily facilitate local or cicd based testing this project is not meant for production workloads and it is not reccomended to use it for them.
+The Primary purpose of this tool is to easily facilitate local or cicd based testing this project is not meant for production workloads and it is not recommended to use it for them.

 ## Features